-Each size of the Rook3 is certified for its own weight range.
-The above-mentioned weight includes the weight of the pilot and complete paragliding equipment, together with the glider, harness, all accessories, and optional ballast.
-Every glider changes its characteristics by changing the take-off weight.
+Each size of the Q-light 3 is certified for its own weight range.
+The above mentioned weight includes the weight of the pilot and complete paragliding equipment, together with the glider, harness, all accessories and optional ballast.
+Every glider changes its characteristics when changing the take-off weight.
 We recommend that you always fly your glider in the specified weight range.
 To measure your take-off weight, step on a scale with all your equipment packed in the rucksack.